Orgasm: Literature

 Freud, in his psychoanalytic projects, such as The Ego and the Id (1923), speculates that sexual satisfaction by orgasm makes Eros ("life instinct") exhausted and leaves the field open to Thanatos ("death instinct").
 In other words, with orgasm Eros fulfills its mission and gives way to Thanatos.
 Other modern authors have chosen to represent the orgasm without metaphors.
-In the novel Lady Chatterley's Lover (1928), by D. H. Lawrence, we can find an explicit narrative of a sexual act between a couple: "As he began to move, in the sudden helpless orgasm there awoke in her strange thrills rippling inside her..."
+In the novel Lady Chatterley's Lover (1928), by D. H. Lawrence, features an explicit narrative of a sexual act between a couple: "As he began to move, in the sudden helpless orgasm there awoke in her strange thrills rippling inside her..."
 Robert Macfarlane, in a review of the Jilly Cooper novel Pandora, discussed how it has an increased ratio of sex per page than her earlier novels, such as Riders, and that the sex is usually simple and happy, where "mutuality of orgasm is a given".
 He also pointed out that in Pandora there is a far greater range of sexual activities described than in other Cooper novels, that are not just vaginal penetration by a penis.